Thai Food Made Easy | RAD-NA-GOONG

 Method

 -Mix the corn flour with 2 tablespoon of water in a small bowl, combine the mixture well.
-Set a side.
+Set aside.

--Heat 2 tablespoon of vegetable in a frying pan over medium heat.Add the chopped garlic and gently fry until it turns slightly golden brown in colour.
+-Heat 2 tablespoon of vegetable oil in a frying pan over a medium heat.
+Add the chopped garlic and gently fry until it turns slightly golden brown in colour.
 Add the oyster sauce, light soy sauce, water and sugar into the pan.
-Bring it to boil.
+Bring it to a boil.

 -In goes the prawns, Chinese cooking wine, broccoli, salt and pepper.
-Stir well until the prawns cooked.
+Stir well until the prawns are cooked.

 Tip: